An Interview with Victor Weedn

 Forensic pathologists serve the public by investigating crime scenes, determining the cause of death in a homicide and speaking out in support of public health.
 We are better known for our role in the criminal justice system, where we scientifically analyze evidence in a crime and testify in court.
 But we also advocate for public health policies that keep people safe.

 If a student said to you, “I am interested in becoming a forensic pathologist,” what would your response be?

-I would tell them that those who want to learn about forensic science need to earn science degrees, not criminal justice degrees.
-Forensic scientists need to be able to understand how to operate analytical instruments in a laboratory, not the principles of social science.
+I would tell them that those who want to learn about this subject need to earn science degrees, not criminal justice degrees.
+Professional in this field need to be able to understand how to operate analytical instruments in a laboratory, not the principles of social science.
 A lot of forensic programs that are nested in criminal justice departments are not very high quality.

 What level of education is necessary to become a forensic pathologist?

 A forensic pathologist is different than a scientist, because to be a pathologist who performs autopsies, you need to be a licensed doctor.
 That requires 4 years of medical school.
 After medical school, you need to complete a 4-year pathology residency, followed by a year-long forensic pathology fellowship.
 Young people need to understand that there is simply no way around all of these years of training.
 If you are interested in the field of forensic pathology, you need to be prepared to make a big commitment.

 What do you enjoy most and least about being a forensic pathologist?

 I have worked in many different capacities as a pathologist, and I enjoyed different aspects of each job.
 For example, now that I am a forensic pathologist, I appreciate the variety that each day brings.
 One day I might serve as the expert witness for Cessna Aircraft because of my expertise in aircraft accident investigation, and the next day I am investigating the cause of death in a homicide case.